vkadlcik/DB48X-on-DM42/doc/commands/settings.md

 Hide built-in units in the `UnitsMenu` when a units file was loaded.
 The built-in units will still show up if the units file fails to load.

+## LinearFitSums

+When this setting is active, statistics functions that return sums, such as `ΣXY` or `ΣX²`, operate without any adjustment to the data, i.e. as if the fitting model in `ΣParameters` was `LinearFit`.

+## CurrentFitSums

+When this setting is active, statistics functions that return sums, such as `ΣXY` or `ΣX²`, will adjust their input according to the current fitting model in special variable `ΣParameters`, in the same way as required for `LinearRegression`.

 # States